2021 Popular Annual

 We are: Responsible, Ethical, Safe, Professional, Engaged, Connected and Transparent

-The top employers in the City have remained fairly stable during 2020.
-They have not added a significant number of jobs, but we have seen continued capital investment in their operations.
-Some of our key businesses such as Atlanta Bonded Warehouse, Deerland Enzyme and Fabric.com continue to invest and grow.
-Deerland is poised for a facility expansion at their 2995 Cobb International location in 2021.
+The top employers in the City have remained fairly stable during 2021.
+We have seen continued capital investment in their operations with some added jobs.
+Key businesses like Atlanta Bonded Warehouse, Deerland Enzyme and Fabric.com continue to invest and grow.
+Deerland is poised for a facility expansion at their 2995 Cobb International location in 2022.